CRAZYACE1/IceColdPortal/README.md

 ### setup your local database
 - `python manage.py migrate`
-  - if you get stuck run `pip3 install django`
+  - if you get stuck run `pip install django`
+  - If you get an error like this `django.db.utils.OperationalError: (1045, "Access denied for user 'root'@'localhost' (using password: YES)")` your password in settings_local.py is probably wrong
+  - To reset your password:
+  - `mysql -u root
+     mysql> USE mysql;
+     mysql> UPDATE user SET authentication_string=PASSWORD("NEWPASSWORD") WHERE User='root';
+     mysql> FLUSH PRIVILEGES;
+     mysql> quit`

 ### run the app
 - python manage.py runserver